erlef/website/CODE_OF_CONDUCT.md

  address, without explicit permission
 * Other conduct which could reasonably be considered inappropriate in a professional setting
+* Assert comparative or superlative differences of one product, project, company or individual over another

 ## Our Responsibilities